 Directions & pickup: Using landmarks and main roads

-Once you have successfully put in your request and have your driver on the phone, you may want to confirm a number of things: whether they know your neighborhood well, if their GPS is working, how long it will take them to pick you up, and what color their vehicle is (yes, even if the app shows vehicle colour).
+Once you have successfully put in your request and have your driver on the phone, you may want to confirm a number of things: whether they know your neighbourhood well, if their GPS is working, how long it will take them to pick you up, and what colour their vehicle is (yes, even if the app shows vehicle colour).
 Again, the Uber app only gives estimates where timing and location are concerned.
 Considering that many Uber drivers are still learning how to use Google Maps or a GPS for the first time it won’t hurt to give directions and indicate landmarks, especially if you know a faster route.
-In an Uber compatible neighborhood but having a hard time getting picked up?
-You may want to consider meeting your Uber driver at the main road or another easily recognizable place, especially if your point of departure is on a side street or address not indicated on Google maps.
+In an Uber compatible neighbourhood but having a hard time getting picked up?
+You may want to consider meeting your Uber driver at the main road or another easily recognisable place, especially if your point of departure is on a side street or address not indicated on Google maps.
 From my experience, giving directions to Uber drivers over the phone takes more time than simply walking to the main road for pickup.
 Do it for sanity’s sake.

 Canceling an Uber ride

-Now let’s assume you missed the notice on surge pricing and only realized after you’d put in your request that your usual 5GHS ride is going to cost you 25GHS.
+Now let’s assume you missed the notice on surge pricing and only realised after you’d put in your request that your usual 5GHS ride is going to cost you 25GHS.
 Don’t panic.
 You can cancel an Uber ride up to 5 minutes after you request.
 After this period, you will be charged a cancellation fee.
 There is usually a question about why you decided to cancel the ride request; I just go with the “I wasn’t ready” response.
 If your ride is canceled outside the 5 minute window, you will get charged 5GHS and get a receipt accordingly.

 Drivers canceling Uber rides